DETAILED ACTION

 a substrate (Fig. 1, “substrate: ε=10.8, thickness=0.635 mm”) between the top metallization layer and the bottom metallization layer,

-wherein a size of the quadrature coupler, the first slot width, the first slot length, the second slot width, and the second slot length, determine radio frequency characteristics of the quadrature coupler, the radio frequency characteristics comprising a defined bandwidth around a center frequency (Figs. 3b-c, Tables 1-2, illustrating how L1, L2, W1, and W2 determine radio frequency characteristics of the quadrature coupler).
+wherein a dimensional size value of the quadrature coupler, the first slot width, the first slot length, the second slot width, and the second slot length, determine radio frequency characteristics of the quadrature coupler, the radio frequency characteristics comprising a defined bandwidth around a center frequency (Figs. 3b-c, Tables 1-2, illustrating how L1, L2, W1, and W2 determine radio frequency characteristics of the quadrature coupler).

 Regarding claims 13 and 14, Sun teaches to use its quadrature hybrid couplers in various devices, including antenna arrays (p.
 1427).